10 Ways to Prevent or Reduce the Effects of Burnout in Medicine

 In the intervening years, I was able to incorporate many of these strategies into my life.
 When I began experiencing burnout the second time, I was more prepared and in a better position to make the necessary changes.
 This time, I could be more thoughtful when brainstorming solutions because I had worked to create a more full and balanced life.
 I had more family support, and I had taken care of myself.
-I had more work experience and felt more confident in my abilities.
+I had more work experience and felt confident in my abilities.

 Because I took time to work on myself, I could now think carefully about what changes I wanted to make.
 I structured my practice to see fewer patients and have a more flexible work schedule.
 This change has been incredibly helpful while I raise my two young daughters.
 I also re-engaged in medical writing and editing, which I had done during my three-year break from practicing medicine.
-This allowed me to find a non-clinical medical career at Rosh Review.
-Now I can use my hard-earned medical knowledge with the satisfaction of knowing I’m helping residents in their learning process.
+This allowed me to find a nonclinical medical career at Rosh Review.
+Now I can use my hard-earned medical knowledge with the satisfaction of knowing I’m helping residents and students in their learning process.

 You may also enjoy these posts: